cat-haines/cathaines.com/slides/2016-03-17-travis-ci-build-light.md

 ### Let's talk about IFTTT...

-[IFTTT](http://ifttt.com) - If this then that - makes is super simple to connect your favourite [apps and web services](https://ifttt.com/channels)!
+[IFTTT](http://ifttt.com) - If this then that - makes it super simple to connect your favourite [apps and web services](https://ifttt.com/channels)!

 *(IFTTT still isn't JavaScript.. shhh)*